HMS Trooper (N91): Career

 ship Forli, a sailing vessel and the Italian submarine Pietro Micca.
 She also damaged two other enemy vessels, and unsuccessfully attacked the Italian merchant Belluno (the former French Fort de France).

 On her first operation, she took part in Operation Principal, which used human torpedoes to sink Italian ships in Palermo harbour.

 Trooper sailed from Beirut on 26 September 1943, on her 8th War Patrol to cover in the Aegean Sea off the Dodecanese islands.
-On 14 October she challenged Levant Schooner Flotilla F8 off Alinda Bay, Leros.
+On 14 October she challenged Levant Schooner Flotilla F8 off Alinda Bay in Leros.
 She failed to return on 17 October and was reported overdue on that day.
-She is presumed lost on German mines around Leros.
+She was presumed lost on German mines around Leros, but her wreck was later discovered in the Icarian Sea.